pyeve/eve-demo/README.rst

 ::

-    curl -d 'item1={"firstname": "bill", "lastname": "clinton"}' -d 'item2={"firstname": "mitt", "lastname": "romney"}' http://eve-demo.herokuapp.com/people/
+    curl -d 'item1={"firstname": "bill", "lastname": "clinton"}' -d 'item2={"firstname": "mitt", "lastname": "romney"}' http://eve-demo.herokuapp.com/people
     {
-        "item2": {
+        [
             "status": "ERR",
-            "issues": [
-                "value 'romney' for field 'lastname' not unique" ]
+            "issues": ["value 'romney' for field 'lastname' not unique"] ],
-        },
-        "item1": {
+        [
             "status": "OK",
             "updated": "Thu, 22 Nov 2012 15:29:08 UTC",
             "_id": "50ae44c49fa12500024def5d",
-            "_links": {"self": {"href": "eve-demo.herokuapp.com/people/50ae44c49fa12500024def5d/", "title": "person"}}
+            "_links": {"self": {"href": "eve-demo.herokuapp.com/people/50ae44c49fa12500024def5d", "title": "person"}}
+        ]
     }
-    }

-In the example above, ``item2`` did not validate and was rejected, while ``item1`` was successfully created.
+In the above example, the first document did not validate and was rejected, while the second document was successfully created.
 API maintainer has complete control on data validation.
 Since Eve validation is based on Cerberus_, it is also possible to extend the system to suit specific use cases.
 Check out the settings.py_ module used in this demo to get an idea of how data structures are configured.